DaveWillRave/login_page/README.md

 + Interceptor - Adds HttpOptions to http requests.
 + Authguard - Restricts users accessing directories without login credentials.

+## Requirements
++ Frontend - This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.2.5.
+Angular Materials is used for designing login and homepage components along with Angular CDK library for additional features.

++ Backend - Flask API version 1.1.2 is running on Python 3.8.6.
+MongoEngine is used by the Flask Api.
+MongoDB stores user login credentials, with users identified by their username and password.
+Bcrypt 3.2.0 library is used for encrypting user passwords before sending them into the database.
+Usernames are unique entries.
+Werkzeug version 0.16.1 is needed for compatibility with CORS package.

+## Setup

++ Angular Development server - Run `ng serve` for a dev server.
+Navigate to `http://localhost:4200/`.
+The app will automatically reload if you change any of the source files.
+Use the command 'npm install' to install any requirements.
++ Flask API - To run the flask api install all the requirments using 'pip install -r requirements.txt' Then simply run the command 'python -m flask run'

 ## Relevant Frontend directories
 "login_page/frontend/src/app/" contains all the frontend code and with "/auth" containing the token interceptor and auth guard services.
 "user.services.ts" handles all the http requests and the get token request.